-Disclose any business or personal relationships which could conflict with the interests of the group and cooperate in the management of potential conflicts.
+Disclose any business or personal relationships which could conflict with the interests of the group when they arise and cooperate in the management of potential conflicts.

-- Do not try to influence a person either in private or public office to obtain undue gain or advantage. - Integrity builds trust and trust is our licence to operate.
+- Do not try to influence a person either in private or public office to obtain undue gain or advantage. - Integrity builds trust and trust is the group's licence to operate.